Multi-harmonic correlations of different flow amplitudes in Pb-Pb collisions at $\sqrt{s_{_{\rm NN}}}=2.76$ TeV: The ALICE Collaboration

-In summary, we have presented the first measurements of event-by-event correlations between three flow amplitudes, obtained with higher order SC observables in Pb--Pb collisions at $\sqrt{s_{\rm {NN}}} = 2.76$~TeV.
-The non-zero values of SC$(k,l,m)$ for semicentral collisions are the first experimental indication of genuine correlations between three flow amplitudes.
-The relative changes between T$_{\rm{R}}$ENTo and iEBE-VISHNU for NSC(2,3,4) and NSC(2,3,5) are consistent with the development of correlations during the collective evolution of the medium.
-A similar indication can be extracted from the EKRT model.
-These results provide new constraints on the non-linear response contribution in $v_5$ from $v_2$ and $v_3$.
-The new results for SC$(k,l,m)$ provide independent constraints for the initial conditions, system properties, non-linear response and possible patterns of event-by-event flow fluctuations.
+In summary, we have presented the first measurements of correlations between three flow amplitudes, obtained with higher order SC observables in Pb--Pb collisions at $\sqrt{s_{\rm {NN}}} = 2.76$~TeV.
+The non-zero values of SC$(k,l,m)$ for semicentral collisions are the first experimental indication of correlations (cumulants) between three flow amplitudes.
+The relative changes between T$_{\rm{R}}$ENTo and iEBE-VISHNU for NSC(2,3,4) and NSC(2,3,5) are consistent with the development of different correlations during the collective evolution of the medium.
+A similar conclusion can be extracted from the EKRT model.
+These results provide the first constraints on the non-linear response contribution in $v_5$ from $v_2$ and $v_3$, which do not require any assumption on the nature of lower-order two-harmonic correlations.
+The new results for SC$(k,l,m)$ provide independent constraints for the initial conditions, system properties, non-linear response and possible patterns of event-by-event flow fluctuations, when compared to the previous flow measurements obtained with lower-order observables.